crabbypinchy/recipes/soup_nagasaki.md

 Preheat oven to 450 degrees.

+Open can of soup

+Pour soup into an oven safe dish

-Place can of soup, unopened, in oven
+Place soup in oven

-Wait one hour
+Wait 15 minutes